NUIJCHAIWAT/nextflow-from-genai-to-agent-dev/day-2/Instructions/Labs/03-create-plugins.md

 ### Prepare the environment

-1. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
-Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`; signing in with your Azure credentials if prompted.

-    Close any welcome notifications to see the Azure portal home page.

-1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment with no storage in your subscription.

-    The cloud shell provides a command-line interface in a pane at the bottom of the Azure portal.
-You can resize or maximize this pane to make it easier to work in.

-    > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, switch it to ***PowerShell***.

-1. In the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this is required to use the code editor).

-    **<font color="red">Ensure you've switched to the classic version of the cloud shell before continuing.</font>**

-1. In the cloud shell pane, enter the following commands to clone the GitHub repo containing the code files for this exercise (type the command, or copy it to the clipboard and then right-click in the command line and paste as plain text):
+1. In the, enter the following commands to clone the GitHub repo containing the code files for this exercise (type the command, or copy it to the clipboard and then right-click in the command line and paste as plain text):

     ```
     rm -r mslearn-ai-semantic-kernel -f